This holiday season, give your data centre manager the gift of clarity

-Add to the mix the edge infrastructure that will be needed to support the coming proliferation of consumer and industrial IoT devices, and it’s also clear data centre will managers require more visibility and operational control into their computing environments than ever before.
+Add to the mix the edge infrastructure that will be needed to support the coming proliferation of consumer and industrial IoT devices, and it’s also clear data center will managers require more visibility and operational control into their computing environments than ever before.

 Santa needs his uptime

-Consider an eCommerce brand gearing up for the busy Christmas shopping window and operating from multiple data centres in different countries, serving website visitors in their native regions, and dependent on a host of cloud-based applications and partners.
+Consider an eCommerce brand gearing up for the busy Christmas shopping window and operating from multiple data centers in different countries, serving website visitors in their native regions, and dependent on a host of cloud-based applications and partners.

 For such an online retailer, the holiday sales season can have an outsized impact on its annual balance sheet, and even its survival.

-If an edge or cloud data centre within the organisation’s ecosystem were to experience an outage — whether that infrastructure supported a Big Data-powered targeted sales campaign, SaaS-based CRM solution, or cloud-based shipping program promising next-day delivery — it could mean unhappy customers and significant losses for the organisation come Christmas morning.
+If an edge or cloud data center within the organisation’s ecosystem were to experience an outage — whether that infrastructure supported a Big Data-powered targeted sales campaign, SaaS-based CRM solution, or cloud-based shipping program promising next-day delivery — it could mean unhappy customers and significant losses for the organisation come Christmas morning.

 In today’s data-driven world, Santa Claus, his elves and fleet of reindeer are only effective if his advanced analytics, real-time supply chain, and transportation management software programs stay up and running.

-Holiday-related spikes in server usage aside, the issue for many data centres is that they are already maxed out in power capacity and poor thermal design leads to hot spots that limit rack loading.
+Holiday-related spikes in server usage aside, the issue for many data centers is that they are already maxed out in power capacity and poor thermal design leads to hot spots that limit rack loading.

 These software tools provide him with access to accurate, real-time power and thermal consumption data, delivering the insight needed to manage power use and hot spots, plan and forecast power usage, and even eliminate the need for expensive intelligent power strips.

-In 2019, there’s simply no good reason for the data centre manager to haunt the floors of his facility with a Stanley tape measure, like some Ghost of Christmas Past, to initiate expansion or layout changes for capacity planning and forecasting.
+In 2019, there’s simply no good reason for the data center manager to haunt the floors of his facility with a Stanley tape measure, like some Ghost of Christmas Past, to initiate expansion or layout changes for capacity planning and forecasting.